gongahkia/personal-wiki/SQL.md

         -- * You cannot select an unaggregated attribute that does not appear in the GROUP BY list!
+    -- COUNT() => returns the count of whatever field specified within brackets -- COUNT(DISTINCT) => returns the count of unique fields specified within brackets after DISTINCT -- JOIN => combines rows from two or more tables based on a related column between them, used to specify the target group from which to select items from
+        -- use format => SELECT {COLUMN NAME(S)} FROM {COLUMN 1 NAME} {COLUMN 1 ALIAS} JOIN {COLUMN 2 NAME} {COLUMN 2 ALIAS} ON {PREDICATE}
-    -- COUNT() => returns the count of whatever field specified within brackets -- COUNT(DISTINCT) => returns the count of unique fields specified within brackets after DISTINCT -- JOIN => combines rows from two or more tables based on a related column between them -- INNER JOIN => selects only matched rows in both tables -- LEFT JOIN => selects all rows from left table and matched rows from right table -- RIGHT JOIN => selects all rows from right table and matched rows from left table -- FULL JOIN => selects all rows from left or right table as long as there is a match in either -- EXTRACT(A FROM B) => used to extract A from B, where A is a subset of B and both A and B are predefined datatypes (often use to extract month or year from data, an alternative to month(B) or year(B))
+        -- note that NOT, AND and OR can be used to augment the JOIN conditions -- ON => specifies a predicate for the JOIN clause -- INNER JOIN => selects only matched rows in both tables (eg. SELECT * FROM customer c INNER JOIN orders o ON c.cid = 0.cid)
+    -- LEFT OUTER JOIN => selects all rows from left table and matched rows from right table, the result being NULL on the right side when no matching occurs
+    -- RIGHT OUTER JOIN => selects all rows from right table and matched rows from left table, the result being NULL on the left side when no matching occurs
+    -- FULL JOIN => selects all rows from left or right table as long as there is a match in either -- EXTRACT(A FROM B) => used to extract A from B, where A is a subset of B and both A and B are predefined datatypes (often use to extract month or year from data, an alternative to month(B) or year(B))
-    -- ON => specifies a predicate for the JOIN clause -- MIN => finds the lowest value of the column
+    -- MIN => finds the lowest value of the column
     -- MAX => finds the highest value of the column
     -- AVG => finds average value of the column